ELYSIA-DISCORD/Xware-Selfbot/README.md

 # Latest Updates
 I have updated the main file (index.js) and I have obfuscated all of the coding in it.
 (So skids can't do there job and steal the coding)

-# User automation / Self bot risks
-I would strictly recommend that you don't use your main acc's token for this\
-You have the risk of your Account getting `DISABLED` or even `BANNED!`\
-So use on an alternative account.
-I am also not responsible for any actions taken when using this project.
-Be Careful and have Fun!